npm/multi-fs/README.md

     user: "some-user",
     identity: "/home/.ssh/id_rsa_some_key",
     path: "path/in/home"
   },

-  // manta can be either an existing manta client,
-  // or an args/env pair, which will use the standard
-  // manta arguments and environment stuff.
-  {
-    type: "manta",
-    path: "~~/stor/root/path",

-    // alternative:   "client": myMantaClient,
-    args: [ "-a", "username" ],
-    env: { MANTA_KEY_ID: process.env.MANTA_KEY_ID, etc }
-  },

   // you can use a variant of the ssh client that does file